|Success is when you complete the objective|

 Once the objective is met for a specific phase, it's time to move on to the next phase of the lifestyle.

 Notice that the objective of Atkins Induction isn't weight loss.
-It's just to get into ketosis.
+It's just to get into ketosis and gain control of your eating habits.

 However, it's easy to get caught up in the desire for quick weight loss.